 Cavities can be a dental health problem no matter how old you are.
 If left untreated, cavities can reach to the root of the tooth and turn into a major oral health problem.
 Preventative dental care is your best defense against cavities.

-Along with our flagship Cambridge dental clinic, we now have 2 other dental clinic locations including in Toronto and Fergus.
+If you are looking for a dentist near Cambridge ON, check out our flagship Cambridge dental clinic.
+We also have two other dental clinic locations including in Toronto and Fergus.
 Whether you need family dentistry, kids dental services or emergency dental services, we are here to help.